adamsilver/fdpb/01-Register.md

 </div>
 ```

-The hint is placed inside a `span` so that we can style it differently to the label.
-It's placed inside the `label` to so that screen readers will announce it.
-As is often the case, there are many ways to achieve the same design.
-One alternative approach is to use a separate element (such as a `p`) as follows:
+The hint is placed inside a `<span>` so that it can be styled differently to the `<label>`.
+It's placed inside it so that screen readers will announce it.
+As is often the case in design, there are many ways to achieve the same end.

+Another approach is to use a separate element (such as a `<p>`) and use ARIA as the following example demonstrates.

 ```HTML
 <div class="field">